project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

     and processes results.

-Though it is indeed the SpiNNaker application kernel which is responsible for most of the actual computation achieved by an application it is the host program which is often the most complex.
-Rig is a library designed to help with the process of writing host applications by providing tools and functions which simplify the task of interacting with and organising application kernels on a SpiNNaker machine.
+Though it is indeed the SpiNNaker application kernel which is responsible for most of the actual computation, it is often the host program which is the most complex.
+Rig is a library designed to help with the process of writing host applications by providing tools and functions which simplify the task of interacting with and programming a SpiNNaker machine.

 In this tutorial we'll be building an application which follows the program structure used by the host programs of many existing nerual simulation tools